Blockchain, Machine Learning, and AI meet Law Firm Management: How to dramatically improve your speed, efficiency, and productivity

 - Intelligent Contracts: a decentralized ledger of documents and agreements with version histories and amendments that cannot be modified or faked.

-- Intellectual Property: a similar public blockchain ledger will ultimately be available for patents, trademarks, and copyrights.
+- Intellectual Property: a similar public blockchain ledger will also ultimately be available for patents, trademarks, and copyrights.

-- Notary Services: online notary services are already available and ensure digital fingerprints for signed and notarized documents; this provides another layer of authentication, security, and accessibility.
+- Notary Services: online notary services are already available and ensure digital fingerprints for signed and notarized documents.
+This provides another layer of authentication, security, and accessibility.

 Applying Algorithms: Artificial Intelligence and Machine Learning